 When and where do you meet?

-Our main meetings are on Sunday and Wednesday.
-On Sunday, we meet in our main worship auditorium at 1700 E Yeso in Hobbs.
-We have two worship services to choose from.
-They are at 8:15AM and 10:45AM.
-Our Sunday School groups meet at 9:30AM.
+Our main gatherings are on Sundays and Wednesdays.
+On Sunday, we meet in our auditorium at 1700 E Yeso in Hobbs.
+Our worship gathering is at 10:45am and our Sunday School groups meet at 9:30AM.

 What are your services like?